VedantParanjape/simpPRU/docs/language-reference/language.md

 !!!
 Note
     If return data type is void, then return statement is not needed, and if still it is added, it must be return nothing, i.e., something like this `return ;`

-!!!
-Warning
-    `return` can only be present in the body of the function only once, that too at the end of the function, not inside any compound statements.

-!!! fail "Wrong"
-    * `return` inside a compound statement, this syntax is not allowed.
-    ```python
-    def test : int : int a {
-        if : a < 4 {
-            return a;
-        }
-    }
-    ```

 !!! done "Correct"
     * `return` is not inside compound statments, It should be placed only at the end of function definition